Skip to content

 3. Dead-signal work: concrete, tree care, rural framing, fencing

 Some crews work where the bars run out.
 The bottom of a trench, inside a steel building, a canyon full of trees, a fence line three miles down a county road.
-The trade does not matter as much as the reality: the phone loses signal for hours, and any app that needs a connection to save a punch is going to lose the punch.
-Then you are back to memory, which is the whole problem you were trying to leave.
+The trade doesn't matter as much as the reality: the phone loses signal for hours, and any app that needs a connection to save a punch is going to lose the punch.
+Then you're back to memory, which is the whole problem you were trying to leave.

 9:42Airplane Mode